jdramli/project3/project3 Xcode/README.md

           Created a repeating "you win" printed statement when the green square is pushed off screen

 10/10: Added a "Randomize" text button to randomly set the start positions of the green and yellow squares.
+           Added a "Reset" text button to reset to the original start positions of the green and yellow squares.